-As corporate accounting teams implement policies and processes for ASC 842 and IFRS 16 lease accounting compliance, audit firms are also diligently preparing for the changes to audit procedures as a result of the new guidance.
+For years, corporate accounting teams have been implementing policies and processes for ASC 842 and IFRS 16 lease accounting compliance.
+And they’re not the only ones.
+Audit firms are also diligently preparing for the changes to audit procedures as a result of the new guidance.

-Matt Waters, director of lease accounting at CoStar, told Bloomberg News, “My biggest fear is that if there is a delay, companies will just put off working on this for another year and kind of be in same position.”
+Matt Waters, director of lease accounting at CoStar, told Bloomberg News before the deadline, “My biggest fear is that if there is a delay, companies will just put off working on this for another year and kind of be in same position.”

-In other words, more time will not reduce the workload.
-Across industries, organizations are typically stunned to realize how many leases need to be identified, classified and accounted for and the expertise necessary to do it.
+In other words, more time did not reduce the workload.
+Across industries, organizations are stunned to realize how many leases need to be identified, classified and accounted for and the expertise necessary to do it.

-Here are five major areas that companies must focus on today, because auditors will focus on verifying these things beginning in 2019.
+Here are five major areas that companies must focus on today, because auditors will focus on verifying these things as well.

 1. A Complete Collection of Lease Obligations

-Auditors will be looking for a comprehensive collection of lease obligations, which requires companies to mine for lease data throughout the entire organization.
+Firstly, auditors will be looking for a comprehensive collection of lease obligations, which requires companies to mine for lease data throughout the entire organization.
 This can potentially become a huge issue for companies across all industries.
 Specifically, collecting equipment (non-real estate) leases can introduce tremendous complexity.
-Leases can originate from a decentralized, diverse group of departments across the company.
-Various departments utilize leases with very little impact or involvement from other groups, and costs are often simply categorized as an expense within the department’s budget.
-As a result, control of leases may be dispersed throughout the company and visibility is very low.
+Leases can surprisingly originate from a decentralized, diverse group of departments across the company.
+Various departments utilize leases with very little impact or involvement from other groups.
+So, costs are often simply categorized as an expense within the department’s budget.
+Control of leases may be dispersed throughout the company and visibility is very low as a result.

 2. Unidentified Embedded Leases

-Overlooking embedded leases is a major risk associated with lease accounting compliance, and project teams need to address this issue head-on.
-Embedded leases are included as part of a larger agreements, and is the type of lease most often overlooked.
-For example, an embedded lease for alarm equipment could be part of a larger agreement with a monitoring service, or an embedded lease for servers may be included in a larger IT services contract.
-Overlooking embedded leases is a major risk associated with compliance, and project teams need to address the issue head-on.
+A major risk associated with lease accounting compliance is overlooking embedded leases.
+Project teams need to address this issue head-on.
+The type of lease most often overlooked is an embedded lease.
+Embedded leases are included as part of a larger agreements.
+For example, an embedded lease for alarm equipment could be part of a larger agreement with a monitoring service.
+Or, an embedded lease for servers may be included in a larger IT services contract.
+Overlooking embedded leases is a major risk associated with compliance.
+Project teams need to address the issue head-on and straightaway.